 Adult Histiocytosis Support Services and Follow-Up Care

 At the Adult Histiocyte Disorders Center, we understand that a histiocytosis diagnosis can be emotionally challenging, and that treatment can be physically demanding.
-When you become a patient at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC),
+When you become a patient at Dana-Farber Brigham Cancer Center,

 our medical, nursing, and support teams make sure you receive the best and most complete care every step of the way.